kristoffSC/connectors/examples/flink-example/README.md

 or different number of columns depending on used value in builder's `.columnNames(String[])` method.

 ### Maven
+To run Flink example job reading data from Delta table from Maven, simply run:
 ```shell
 > cd examples/flink-example/
 >